OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-07.md

 ## 1 Kings 7:43

-and the ten stands with the ten basins on the stands;
+as well as the ten stands with their ten basins;

 ## 1 Kings 7:44

-and the one Sea and the twelve oxen under the Sea;
+and the large basin, known as the Sea, and the twelve oxen beneath it;

 ## 1 Kings 7:45